lruepke/FEM_lecture/sphinx/source/lecture6/transient_problems.rst

     Kel    = np.ones(nel)*k1
     Kel[np.where(Phases==100)] = k2

-Make sure that the new logical for :math:`Kel`is also used in the post-processing step when computing heat fluxes.
+Make sure that the new logical for :code:`Kel` is also used in the post-processing step when computing heat fluxes.

 .. only:: html